Vital Information on UK Landing Cards

 International passengers coming into the United Kingdom will no longer be required to fill out a UK landing card to be handed over to immigration alongside passports.
-The confirmation came from UK Border Force, emphasizing the effective date as 20th May 2019 when non-European passengers won’t have the need to complete the paper form onboard any aircraft before arrival in the UK.
+Our experienced immigration lawyers received confirmation from UK Border Force, emphasizing the effective date as 20th May 2019 when non-European passengers won’t have the need to complete the paper form onboard any aircraft before arrival in the UK.

-This decision to have the landing card scrapped came after an announcement from the government of Britain that it was set to extend the use of e-gates at the United Kingdom borders to citizens of the USA, New Zealand, Australia, Japan, Canada, South Korea and Singapore.
-Presently, the gates which main purpose is to scan e-passports are reserved exclusively for EEA (European Economic Area) national.
+This decision to have the landing card scrapped came after an announcement from the government of Britain that it was set to extend the use of e-gates at the United Kingdom borders to citizens of the USA, New Zealand, Australia, Japan, Canada, South Korea, and Singapore.
+Presently, the gates whose main purpose is to scan e-passports are reserved exclusively for EEA (European Economic Area) national.

 UK Landing Cards Scrapped – the Background

 Right from 1971, travelers coming into the United Kingdom by air or sea from outside the EEA were expected to complete landing cards on arrival.
 The number of landing card issued annually is around 11 million which the cost is estimated at about £3.6 million to the public on an annual basis.

 The major reason for issuing the cards is to get the basic information about the passengers as they arrive.
 This information includes some essential details like name, address in the United Kingdom as well as date of birth.
 The card also records other details like conditions of entry, reasons for travelling and what was said to the border staff upon arrival.